vektor-finance/vxl-parser/README.md

 ## Background

-This library start off as a fork of [https://github.com/jlindsey/hcl2](https://github.com/jlindsey/hcl2).
+This library started off as a fork of [https://github.com/jlindsey/hcl2](https://github.com/jlindsey/hcl2).

 Vektor Execution Language (VXL) is a chain-agnostic highly flexible grammar to interact with smart contracts and blockchains.